Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Causal Binary Loss Function Model

-It is an important future study how to measure $C_p$ and $C_e$ in each applied context, to make the model inform policymaking in that particular context.
-There are two caveats when one specifies $C_p$ and $C_e$ based on measured costs.
-First, these costs must be measured in the same scale to make the loss function internally consistent.
-Second, $C_p$ must not be weighted by the benefit that a specific policy would bring about; $C_e$ must not be weighted by the likelihood of an undesirable event.
-Both the benefit and the likelihood are quantities estimated by Bayesian statistics, which are $p\theta_{int}$ and ${\text{logit}}^{-1}(\pi+p\theta_{int}I(i)+q\theta_{unint}I(i))$, respectively.
-Therefore, these quantities should not be used when one defines $C_p$ and $C_e$.

-Costs in policymaking contexts are often multidimensional and unobservable.
-For example, a cost to a policymaker may be different from the one to the general public; a cost may include not only a financial but also a political and/or social cost.
-It is thus challenging to measure $C_p$ and $C_e$.
-However, ignoring the costs, as in the conventional practice, is not a solution either.
-If one claimed a causal factor worth being implemented as a policy without the consideration of the costs, it would essentially assume that the policy is always cost-effective.
+As costs in policymaking contexts are often multidimensional and unobservable, so are the cost of a policy intervention, $C_p$, and the cost of an undesirable outcome, $C_e$.
+For example, the cost of a policy may be different for a policymaker and for the general public; the cost may be not only financial but also political, social, and psychological.
+Nonetheless, even when we do not have the actual values of the costs, ignoring them as in the significance test is not ideal.
+Claiming that a causal factor is worth implementing as a policy, without consideration of its relative cost, would equal assuming that the policy is always cost-effective.
 Such an assumption may not always be true.
+The causal binary loss function model allows for a thought experiment: What if the ratio of $C_p$ to $C_e$ were 0.1, 0.2, 0.3, and so on?

+We can compute expected losses given the ratio of $C_p$ to $C_e$, for example, from 0.01 up to 0.99, by holding $C_p$ at 1 while varying the value of $C_e$ from 1.01 to 100 and assuming that these costs are measured on the same scale.\footnote{$C_p < 0$ is possible especially when $C_p$ is defined in a narrow, financial sense (e.g., a new policy uses less money than the status-quo policy).
+This article does not focus on such cases, as it usually costs more to address problems by a policy intervention than doing nothing.} Then, we can make an argument such as: ``The policy is expected to produce a better outcome than that resulting from no policy intervention, if the ratio of the cost of the policy to the cost of the undesirable outcome is approximately up to 0.43.''

+Varying $C_e$ rather than $C_p$ may often allow for more informative interpretation, if it is harder to measure the cost of an undesirable event (such as war) than the cost of a policy intervention (such as sending peacekeepers), as in the case of a rare but extreme event \autocite{Taleb2007}.
+It would be unnecessary to consider the case where the ratio of the two costs is one, because such a case would make no difference between a policy intervention and no such intervention, even if the policy reduced the likelihood of an undesirable event to zero.
+Thus, the meaningful ratio is up to $1-\epsilon$.

+There are caveats in defining or interpreting $C_p$ and $C_e$.
+The value of $C_p$ does not, and should not, include the benefit a specific policy would bring about; the benefit is captured by another term in the loss function, $p\theta_{int}$.
+The value of $C_e$ is not, and should not be, the one weighted by the likelihood of an undesirable event; the weighted value is $C_e{\text{logit}}^{-1}(\pi+p\theta_{int}I(i)+q\theta_{unint}I(i))$.